Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ```
 genome_directory = "/Users/mohamed/Desktop/dfast_qc/dqc_reference/genomes"
 ```
 The script will download all the genome assemblies from GenBank using the assembly_summary_genbank.txt file and ANI_report_prokaryotes.txt which is used in filtering.
-Both can be found [here](https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/).
+Both can be found [here](https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/) and merge them.
 Then filter them in the following manner:

-1- Retrieve all genomes that are either Bacteria or Archeae. (using assembly_summary_genbank.txt) 2- Collect only those genomes with the version status "Latest" and marked as "OK" in the taxonomy check. (using ANI_report_prokaryotes.txt)
+- Retrieve all genomes that are either Bacteria or Archaea. (found in assembly_summary_genbank.txt)

+- Collect only those genomes with the version status "Latest" and marked as "OK" in the taxonomy check. (found in ANI_report_prokaryotes.txt)

-3-
+- Exclude genomes found in the DFAST_QC genome directory. (the script will generate the list automatically)

+- Select only non-type material genomes. (found in assembly_summary_genbank.txt)

+- Removing uncultured and unidentified prokaryotes.

+- Finally, select one random sample from every species.

 ```
 python test_datasets_GenBank.ipynb